DataDog/integrations-extras/zebrium/README.md

 Using Zebrium is simple.
 When you're troubleshooting a problem, instead of digging around, simply add the Zebrium app to your Datadog dashboard and look at the details of the corresponding detection.

-There are two integrations available: 1) Dashboard widget and 2) Events and metrics integration.
+Zebrium integrates with Datadog in two ways: 1) a Datadog App with a custom dashboard widget and 2) an events and metrics integration.

 ### 1) Dashboard widget